Protected Areas in Australia

 Indigenous Protected Areas

-Sources: Australian Government - Department of the Environment and Water Resources - Parks Australia - Australian Antarctic Division - Great Barrier Reef Marine Park Authority - Natural Heritage Trust
+Sources: Australian Government - Department of Sustainability, Environment, Water, Population and Communities - Parks Australia - Australian Antarctic Division - Great Barrier Reef Marine Park Authority

 |